nutjob-laboratories/merk/README.md

   <p align="center">
  <center><a href="./graphics/editor_screenshot.png"><img src="./graphics/editor_screenshot_small.png"></a></center></br>
   <center><i><small>The script editor, with an example file open.
 In the editor, you can edit, create, and execute MERK scripts.
-The editor features syntax highlighting, which highlights commands, channels, aliases, and comments, as well as command generator macros, making it easy to write scripts.</small></i></center>
+The editor features syntax highlighting, which highlights commands, channels, aliases, and comments, as well as command generator macros, making it easy to write scripts.
+A special version of the editor, which features Python syntax highlighting, is used to create and edit MERK plugins.</small></i></center>
   </p>

 <p align="center">